- Make a Donation

 Search Our Site

-IKEA US has been a committed partner in our U.S. Early Steps to School Success program, which focuses on laying the critical foundation of language and literacy skills for children from birth to age 5.
-Through financial and in-kind support, IKEA is helping us ensure that children can enter school ready to succeed.
-Explore the program.
+IKEA U.S. is a committed partner in our U.S. Early Steps to School Success program, focused on laying the critical foundation of language and literacy skills for children from birth to age 5.
+Through financial and in-kind support, IKEA is helping us ensure that the nearly 90 million American children living in poverty enter school developmentally ready to learn and succeed.